JordanHatch/simple-handbook/getting-started/github.md

 Under _**Source**_, select _**gh-pages**_, and press _**Save**_.

-Within a few minutes, your site be available to view.
+Within a few minutes, your site will be available to view.
 The website address of your GitHub Pages site will appear above these settings.

 # Step 4: Clearing out the default content